-Word Prediction (Embedded)

-- Assignment in iTester: - must be assigned prior to testing - available on English language and Spanish language tests - available to users on Chromebook, Mac, and Windows - This accommodation requires extra files to be downloaded to the student's workstation when they log into their test.
+CBT Accommodation and Guidelines PBT Accommodation and Guidelines Word Prediction (Embedded) See Word Prediction (external) Before Testing: Assignment in iTester: must be assigned prior to testing available on English language and Spanish language tests available to users on Chromebook, Mac, and Windows This accommodation requires extra files to be downloaded to the student's workstation when they log into their test.
 Therefore it is recommended that students with this accommodation log in a few minutes before or after other students in the test group to minimize the download time.
 During Testing: Students will have access to the CoWriter word prediction application in any open-ended items.
-It does not require a current CoWriter account.
+It does not require a current